common-workflow-language/common-workflow-language/specification/tool-description.md

   join each value in the array into a single string separated by the value of itemSeparator.

-- "streamable" (type: boolean) For file types only.
+- "streamable" (type: boolean, default: false) For file types only.
 Provided as a hint to the workflow infrastructure for how the file will be accessed.
 Indicates that the tool reads the file linearly from start to finish with no seeking or random access.